flohw/dotfiles/i3/README.md

 ## Global configuration

-All i3 configuration is splitted into multiple files in `.config/i3/file`.
-They are compiled into `.config/i3/config` by pressing `<C-S-c>`.
-They must be compiled manually the first time with `make`.
+All i3 configuration is splitted into multiple files in `.config/i3/`.
+Per user configuration is in `.config/i3/config.d/` this is an attempt to have configuration depending on personnal or professionnal account. _Maybe creating an environment variable could be better_.
-Scripts are placed in `scripts` directory.
-All resources required by configuraion are placed in `resources`.
-This directory should be as light as possible.
-All resources should be compiled by a script by hand or binded to a keyboard shortcut.
+Scripts are placed in `.config/i3/scripts` directory.

 ## Improvements

-- [ ] Improve first setup by compiling resources
 - [ ] Try to use local font for nerdfonts-dmenu instead of building a resource file
 - [ ] Refactor dmenu and update scripts as they are very similar
-- [ ] Global configuration
+- [x] Global configuration
 - [x] Use Xresources to set fonts
 - [x] Variable file
 - [ ] Shortcuts file
 - [x] i3 blocks
-- [ ] i3 gaps
+- [x] i3 gaps
 - [ ] Changing background
 - [ ] Scripts
     - [DisplaySelect](https://github.com/LukeSmithxyz/voidrice/blob/master/.scripts/i3cmds/displayselect) might be placed in xbindkeysrc